-Our products can be returned to our premises free of charge for disposal.
-It is a precondition, however, that the products are free of oil, grease or other dirt.
+Our products can be returned to us for disposal free of charge.
+However, this requires that the products be free from oil, grease or other dirt.

-Furthermore, the products returned for disposal must not contain any undue foreign material or foreign components.
+Furthermore, the products returned for disposal may not contain any undue foreign material or foreign components.

-Send the products "free domicile" to the following address:
+Deliver the products "free domicile" to the following address:

-Bosch Rexroth AG Electric Drives and Controls Buergermeister-Dr.-Nebel-Strasse 2 97816 Lohr am Main, Germany
+Bosch Rexroth AG Electric Drives and Controls Buergermeister-Dr.-Nebel-Straße 2 97816 Lohr am Main, Germany